adamdeprince/bdl/README.md

 =BDL Python=

-Typesafe Python - sometimes a little Bondage and Discipline is fun.

 bdl is the begining of what I hope will become a collection of decorators and a rich domain specific lanugage to describe the acceptable types for parameters and return values.
 Right now its